San Francisco, California

 The Literacy Center of West Michigan is committed to bringing about a just and vibrant West Michigan through the power of literacy.

 To this end, the Literacy Center works with adults, both native speakers and English language learners, who struggle with literacy skills and read below a 9th grade level.
-The Literacy Center served 750 adults in the 2013-2014 program year, utilizing almost 300 volunteers, and yet the need is still great.
+The Literacy Center served more than 950 adults in the 2014-2015 program year, utilizing almost 300 volunteers, and yet the need is still great.
 With 1 in 8 adults in Kent County struggling with low literacy, the Literacy Center is eager to grow its capacity to serve even more learners and draw attention to the crucial issue of low literacy among adults in our community.